 How It Works

 - Register to be matched with a mentor—Complete the online Career Guide Student Request form (5 minutes) provided by MC/CREW Career Center and receive a match notification email with mentor’s professional background information (3-5 business days).

 - Discover next steps for career development - Receive a notification email with one-time feedback from mentor (up to 14 business days).

 - Share your experience—Complete the Student Satisfaction Survey (2 minutes).

-- Appreciate your mentor—Send thank-you email, and maintain contact—if mutually agreed.
+- Thank your mentor—Send thank-you email, and maintain contact—if mutually agreed.